Alexey Fedorov

 .

 Over the years, I was awarded the Packard Fellowship in Science and Engineering (2007-2014) to investigate the effect of climate change on El Nino and the Guggenheim Fellowship (2018) to study ocean circulation in warm climates.
-More recently (2019) I received the Presidential climate change research award of the “Make our planet great again” program initiated by French President Emmanuel Macron.
+I am also a recipient of the Presidential Climate Change Research Award (2019-2025), under the “Make our planet great again” program initiated by French President Emmanuel Macron.

-My work advances our knowledge of ocean, atmospheric and climate dynamics in the contexts of contemporary global warming and past climate changes.
-I am particularly interested in oceanic and atmospheric general circulations, ocean-atmosphere interactions, the ocean’s role in climate, and climate variability on time scales from decades to centuries and thousands of years.
+My work advances our understanding of ocean, atmospheric, and climate dynamics in the contexts of contemporary global warming and past climate changes.
+I am particularly interested in oceanic and atmospheric general circulation, ocean-atmosphere interactions, the ocean’s role in climate, and climate variability across a broad range of time scales.
+Several examples are below:

-Many problems I study are related to tropical climate dynamics, such as El Niño, the atmospheric Walker circulation, the Intertropical Convergence Zone (ITCZ), the Madden-Julian oscillation, tropical cyclones, tropical clouds and global warming.
+Tropical climate dynamics, including El Niño, the atmospheric Walker circulation, the Intertropical Convergence Zone (ITCZ), the Madden-Julian oscillation, tropical cyclones, tropical clouds and global warming, equatorial currents, patterns of climate change in the tropical Pacific, Indian Ocean warming, tropical basin interconnections.

-Other problems are related to the North Atlantic climate and the Atlantic meridional overturning circulation (AMOC), including AMOC stability and response to global warming; AMOC impacts, Arctic-North Atlantic links; Indian Ocean-North Atlantic links; abrupt climate change; decadal and longer climate variability.
+Atlantic climate and the Atlantic meridional overturning circulation (AMOC) including AMOC stability and response to global warming; AMOC impacts; Indian Ocean-North Atlantic links; abrupt climate changes; decadal and longer climate variability.

-These problems interwine several disciplines such as physical oceanography, geophysical fluid dynamics, atmospheric sciences, paleoclimate, and numerical modeling.
-I use a hierarchy of approaches, including simulations with state-of-the-art ocean, atmospheric or climate models (GCMs), advanced theoretical methods, analysis of observations, and conceptual ocean and climate models.
-The ultimate goal is to understand physical processes that control climate dynamics and to improve climate prediction.
+These problems intertwine several disciplines, such as physical oceanography, geophysical fluid dynamics, atmospheric sciences, paleoclimate, and numerical modeling.
+I use a hierarchy of approaches, including simulations with state-of-the-art oceanic, atmospheric, or climate models (GCMs), advanced theoretical methods, analysis of observations, toy models, and more recently, AI methods.
+The ultimate goal is to understand the physical processes that control climate dynamics and to improve climate prediction.

-In Paris during a CLIVAR El Nino workshop (2015):
+In Paris during a CLIVAR El Nino workshop in 2015:

 Using geology to motivate climate modeling: